 - Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
-Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts. - Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom. - Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - Teaching methods have been modified to avoid close contact between students for any classes that may usually involve group activities. - Other: - Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted. - School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
-Policies must include: - Offering access to locker rooms only when staff supervision is possible Staggering locker room access - o Creating alternative options for storage of student clothing, books and other items. - Measures are in place to maintain physical distancing during school meals.
-These must include (check all that apply): - Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms. - If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students. - Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different cohorts. - If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in the cafeteria. - If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
-Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible. - □ Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.
-For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - Measures are in place to permit physical distancing in school areas used for student support services. - Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities.
+Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts. - Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom. - Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - Teaching methods have been modified to avoid close contact between students for any classes that may usually involve group activities.

+olabbee that may actually involve group activities.
+0 Other: , ,, m class activities are offered outdoors and are selected to permit physical distancing; contact are not permitted.
+I policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms. es must include: 0 Offering access to locker rooms only when staff supervision is possible Staggering locker room access 0 Creating alternative options for storage of student clothing, books and other items. ures are in place to maintain physical distancing during school meals.
+These must include all that apply): 0 Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms.
+0 If students line up to pick up food, tape or other markings are used to assure a 6-foot distance between any two students.
+0 Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different cohorts.
+0 If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in the cafeteria.
+0 If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
+Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible. physic preparation and service operations have been redesigned, where possible, to achieve all distancing between employees.
+For example, kitchen and other back of house floors are d to reinforce physical distancing requirements.
+Measu service ures are in place to permit physical distancing in school areas used for student support es.
+0 Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities.

 - Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - Where feasible and appropriate, therapeutic and support activities are conducted virtually. - Sharing of equipment and supplies is avoided where possible.
-Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - □ Measures are in place to permit physical distancing in administrative areas of the school. - Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - Tape or other markings are used to define a 6-foot radius around reception desks or counters. - Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.
+Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee - Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - ☐ Measures are in place to permit physical distancing in administrative areas of the school. - Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - Tape or other markings are used to define a 6-foot radius around reception desks or counters. - Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.